zencart/documentation/content/user/payment/square_errors.md

 1. Click the OAuth link on the left, then click the "Replace secret" button.

-1. Click "Show" on the Application secret, and paste it into your Zen Cart Admin.
+1. Click "Show" on the Production Application secret, and paste it into your Zen Cart Admin.

 If you forgot to click Edit in the first step, you likely have a blank screen on the right hand side of the page when you do click Edit.